West Mifflin, Pennsylvania: Education

-New England Elementary has been closed since June 2012.
-Saint Agnes School has been closed since June 2019.
-New Emerson has been closed since 2020.
-Prior to July 2016, Wilson Christian Academy existed at 1900 Clairton Road.
-It was merged into Cornerstone Christian Preparatory Academy, which is currently at that location.

-West Mifflin school administrators' use of school credit cards for meals has been called into question.
-The West Mifflin School District charges tuition for nearby Duquesne students to attend.

-Community College of Allegheny County also has its South Campus in the borough, at 1750 Clairton Road.
+Community College of Allegheny County also has its South Campus in the borough.
+Wilson Christian Academy was located in the borough, which merged into Cornerstone Christian Preparatory Academy in 2016.

 Transportation

 West Mifflin is accessible primarily by road, though no Interstate highways pass through the area.
 The main road passing through most of the area is PA 885, which intersects with PA 51 nearby in the borough of Whitehall.

 West Mifflin is the location of Allegheny County Airport, a general aviation airport; as a result, most of West Mifflin is in Class D airspace.
 The nearest airports with commercial service are Pittsburgh International Airport and Arnold Palmer Regional Airport.